Scott Currie

-Scott William Currie (born 2 May 2001) is an English cricketer, who played for Scotland.
+Scott William Currie (born 2 May 2001) is an English cricketer who has previously played for Scotland cricket team.

 Domestic career

 He made his Twenty20 debut on 27 August 2020, for Hampshire in the 2020 T20 Blast.
 He made his first-class debut on 6 September 2020, for Hampshire in the 2020 Bob Willis Trophy.
 He made his List A debut on 22 July 2021, for Hampshire in the 2021 Royal London One-Day Cup.
 Currie signed a new three-year contract with Hampshire in December 2024.

 International career

 England

 Prior to his T20 debut, he was named in England's squad for the 2020 Under-19 Cricket World Cup.

-On 14th September 2025 it was announced Currie was called up for England to face Ireland in a T20I series.
+On 14 September 2025 it was announced Currie was called up for England to face Ireland in a T20I series.

 Scotland

 In February 2024, Currie was named in the Scotland squad to face Canada and the United Arab Emirates for the 2024 United Arab Emirates Tri-Nation Series which formed part of 2024–2026 Cricket World Cup League 2 alongside his Hampshire teammate Brad Wheal and his brother Brad Currie.
 He took 3 wickets in 3 matches, and had a top score of 5 with the bat.